exeldro/obs-replay-source/README.md

 Maximum number of replays to keep in memory.
 * **Video source**
 The source that has the (async) replay filter to retrieve the video (and audio) data from.
+* **Capture internal frames**
+The async replay filter to retrieve the internal video frames to be able to get higher fps.
 * **Audio source**
 The source that has the replay audio filter to retrieve the audio data from.
 * **Visibility Action**